Prague is a truly beautiful city, the capital of old Bohemia and the

 Stroll Across Charles Bridge

 The iconic Charles Bridge, the oldest bridge in Prague and probably the most beautiful bridge in the world, is a symbol of the city and spans the Vltava River.
-Built in the 14th century, adorned with thirty statues, the stone bridge links the old town with the new town and it’s definitely one of the top tourist attractions in Prague.
+Built in the 14th century, adorned with thirty statues, the stone bridge links the old town with the new town and it’s definitely one of the top tourist attractions as well as one of the free things to do in Prague.
 The bridge comes with its own set of myths and legends one being that raw eggs were used in the mortar to strengthen the bridge.

 It’s a good idea to visit Charles Bridge early to beat the crowds, especially if you want a chance of getting a photo on the bridge with no one else in the background.
 We visited before 9 am and had it almost to ourselves.
 Later in the day, there are musicians, buskers, street vendors and artists selling handmade jewellery and paintings lining the bridge as well as crowds of other tourists.